ventus-ag/docs/_docs/quickstarts/SSH-Keys.md

 ## Add new SSH key
 On the main Navigation Panal go to `Cloud` and choose `SSH Keys`.
 On this page you find all added SSH Keys whith their details area.

 **SSH key details area includes:**

-`SSH key name`
+`SSH key name`: Shows the name for the key so that you can more easily identify it.

 `Creation date`: Shows when a SSH key was created in month-day-year format.

 `Fingerprint`: Shows each Public Key fingerprint which is a sequence of bytes used to identify a longer public key.
 Fingerprints are created by applying a cryptographic hash function to a Public Key.

 To add a SSH key which is already created, go to the SSH keys page and  click the plus `(+)` button from the bottom right *Add SSH Key*.
 ![](../../assets/img/ssh-key/ssh-key1.png)

 On the next page fill next fields:

 `Name`: in this field you will set a name for the key, so you can identify it easier.

 `Key Content`: in this field you will add/paste your public key.

 After filling the specified fields hit **Save Key** and a new SSH key will be added.

 ![](../../assets/img/ssh-key/ssh-key2.png)

 If you are prompted with the following message **Your form contains errors**, when trying to add a new SSH key, you have to check:

 `Name`, as there might be some unsafe characters() used.

 `Key Content`, as the SSH public key added might be invalid.

 ![](../../assets/img/ssh-key/ssh-key00.png)